Stack Auth

 OAuthGroup: A component that displays a list of available OAuth provider sign-in buttons.
 The available provider list is automatically fetched from the server based on your project configuration.

 OAuthButton: A component that renders a single OAuth sign-in button for a specific provider.
-Use this when you only want to offer specific OAuth providers.
+Use this when you only want to product specific OAuth providers.

 Custom OAuth Sign In